Cloud expansion will increase opportunities for data democracy in 2021

 We saw a faster-than-predicted shift to the cloud as businesses scrambled to adapt to sudden changes.
 So much so that cloud spending rose 37% to $29 billion during the first quarter of 2020 alone, according to PWC.

 This rapid adoption of cloud and hybrid deployments means that organisations have the opportunity to put data in the hands of more employees – not just senior decision-makers and data experts.
-Data, and universal access to it, is key for today’s companies to create new opportunities and unlock the value embedded within their organisation – all of which can positively impact a company’s top and bottom line.
+Data, and universal access to it, are key for today’s companies to create new opportunities and unlock the value embedded within their organisation – all of which can positively impact a company’s top and bottom line.

 Power to the people